JohnVinyard/matching-pursuit/experiments/e_2023_11_28/readme.md

 - convolutional recurrence for instrument modelling
 - events are modelled as `f(event_vec, pos, t)` and optimized to also emit 0 before the event has begun
 - pif feature inversion and sparse coding
+- alternating optimization of positions and atom audio